rvi/craftar-example-ios/README.md

 -Objc -all_load
 ```

 Then you just have to create a view in your starboards and link it to a UIView IBOutlet for the camera preview.
-Pass the preview to the catchoom's SDK ```startVideoForView:``` message and use one of the methods in the examples to send images to the CRS shown in the examples.
+Pass the preview to the catchoom's SDK ```startVideoForView:``` message and use one of the methods shown in the examples to send images to the CRS.

 Reporting Issues